 While searching for a copy of this poem to include in this post, I came across a video made by an eleven year old who put images and music to the poem.
-It can be found on the THIN BLUE LINE COFFEE Facebook page.
+It can be found on the THIN BLUE LINE COFFEE Facebook page or you can find it directly on YouTube by clicking here.
 The author of the poem is unknown.

 "The Final Inspection"